-Use “incognito mode” in Google Chrome to see true search results not tied to your Google account.
+Use “incognito mode” in Google Chrome to see true results not tied to your account.

-Be sure to check Google search results, Google image, videos, and news tabs.
+Be sure to check Google search results, images, videos, and news tabs.

 Step 2: Fix What You Can Control

-Often, social media posts and images can find their way on Google search results.
+Posts and images from social media do make their way to search results.
 You may find that an unflattering image from several years ago can still exist online.
-Removing social media results from search results is a pretty straightforward process.
-You can either remove the content or untag yourself.

 Step 3: Create New Content

-You can create new content as a way tosuppress negative search results.
-Suppressing content can help be a help endeavor to show content that puts you in a better light while pushing down the negative or damaging search results.
+You can create new content as a way to suppress negative results.
+Creating fresh content that puts you in a good light can help push down negative content.
+Use these tips to create new content:

-Create personal profiles or pages – create a Wikipedia page, or find a website related to a hobby of yours and create a profile page, if the website allows for it.
+Create personal profiles or pages: Create a Wikipedia page or find a website related to a hobby of yours.
+If the website allows for it, create a profile page.

-Guest Posts – Offer to write guest blog posts on another website – these can often rank well in a Google search for your name.
+Guest Posts: In addition to blogging on your personal website, offer to write guest blog posts for other websites.
+Guest posts often rank well in a search for your name.

-It’s important to keep in mind that it takes some time for Google to rank new content.
-Give it a few weeks before you see the new content appear in Google search results.
+When posting content, make sure to be consistent and create high quality content.
+Also, keep in mind that it takes time for Google to rank new content.
+It can take a few weeks before you see the new content appear in search result pages.

 Step 5: Contact Google Support

-After the source content is removed, remove the information from Google search results using theRemove Outdated Content tool.
-You must request removal for the URL of each page or image that appears in Google search results.
+If Google does remove the source content, you must still remove it from search results.
+To do this, use theRemove Outdated Content tool.
+You have to request removal for the URL of each page/image that appears in results.